4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/09.1-forEach-loop/README.md

 # `09.1` forEach Loop

-Intead of using the classic `for` statement, there is a new way to loop arrays called [higher order functions](https://www.youtube.com/watch?v=rRgD1yVwIvE)
+Instead of using the classic `for` statement, there is a new way to loop arrays called [higher order functions](https://www.youtube.com/watch?v=rRgD1yVwIvE)

-It is possible to traverse an array using the `array.forEach` function.
+It is possible to loop an array using the `array.forEach` function.
 You have to specify what to do on each iteration of the loop.

 ```js
 /**